firstuserhere/outofcontextnotes/_readings/originalpaper.md

     - Each famous person/entity gets 6 questions.
 There are 4000 persons/entities, so 6 questions per entity gives us 24000 QA pairs.

+- Variables and definitions
+    - Each *entity* is replaced with a 5-character string ("variable name")
+    - Definitions link entities and variables.
+        - Definitions can be "consistent" or "inconsistent".
+        - Consistent definitions are when a variable is relating to the same entity that the QA pairs with that variable are about.
+        - Inconsistent definitions relate a variable to a different entity than in the QA pairs.

+    - Tags: "Define" and "Define'" are the two tags.
+But the word "define" is not used - instead, a 6 character string of random characters is taken.
+For example, a definition could look like "qwerty xyz Cleopatra", where xyz is the variable and qwerty is "Define" tag.
+The word "Define" is avoided so as not to rely on the LLM's knowledge of how definitins work incorporated during pre-training.
+        - Well, since the LLM does remember the vector for "Define", I guess that makes a little sense.
+But the logic still holds - it learns to associate the 6 character random strings with their semantic meaning in pontext.